whitewhale/LWGalleries/README.md

 Carousel gallery displays a slideshow of images that opens fullscreen when clicked.
 These gallery styles and scripts are only loaded when there's a gallery on the page.

-Go to the fullscreen gallery to change the fullscreen settings.

 #### Carousel Options
 Add these classes to the gallery widget to change the appearance.